snensmens/gnome-shell-extension-localsendgs/README.md

 > LocalSendGS can only receive files.
 To send files, use the official [LocalSend App](https://localsend.org/de/download).

 ## Features
-### Easy acces
+### Easy access
-Enable and disable file sharing over the quick menu
+Easily enable and disable file sharing over the quick menu

 ![](resources/quick-settings.png)